-Mao made Jinggangshan City his base and set about establishing his own system of government.
+Mao Zedong made Jinggangshan City his base and set about establishing his own system of government.
 He turned local villages into a self-governing state and set up his own army.

 The Central Committee of the Communist Party of China told Mao to take troops to southern Hunan and foment a peasant uprising.
-Mao’s troops were atacked by the Kuomintang (KMT) and suffered heavy losses.
+Mao’s troops were attacked by the Kuomintang (KMT) and suffered heavy losses.
 At the same time KMT soldiers had taken Jingganshan City.
 After much fighting Mao, allied with Zhu De, managed to retake Jinggangshan.
 They were joined by others who had defected from the KMT.

 Mao wrote the poem ‘The Double Ninth’.

 Having realised that the mountainous region of Jingganshan was unable to provide sufficient food for the numbers of people with him, Mao and Zhu took their armies, a total of 2,000 men, to Jiangxi.
-Mao’s infant daughter, Mao Jinhua, was left behind and she was adopted by anothe rfamily.
+Mao’s infant daughter, Mao Jinhua, was left behind and she was adopted by another family.

 1929 (29th August)